 What is glaucoma?

-The glaucomas are a group of serious diseases that can damage the optic nerve, can worsen over time, and can lead to permanent blindness.1 Over 64 million people across the globe have glaucoma, and this number is expected to increase over the next few decades.2 There is no cure for glaucoma at this time, but treatment can slow the progression of the disease.3
+Glaucoma is a group of serious eye diseases that can damage the optic nerve, can worsen over time, and can lead to permanent blindness.1 A leading cause of blindness worldwide, over 64 million people across the globe have glaucoma, and this number is expected to increase over the next few decades.2 There is no cure for glaucoma at this time, but treatment can slow or halt the progression of the disease.3

 What are the symptoms of glaucoma?